Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 Chicago O'Hare's 16 lounges create one of America's most diverse airport lounge ecosystems—but accessing them strategically requires planning and the right credit card tools.

-For Most Travelers: A single premium credit card providing Priority Pass access (Amex Platinum, Capital One Venture X, or Chase Sapphire Reserve) unlocks the Swissport Lounge in Terminal 5.
+For most travelers: A single premium credit card providing Priority Pass access (Amex Platinum, Capital One Venture X, or Chase Sapphire Reserve) unlocks the Swissport Lounge in Terminal 5.
 While not the most luxurious option, it's available regardless of your airline, making it the most flexible choice for occasional O'Hare travelers.

-For United Loyalists: The United Club Card provides unmatched value if you transit O'Hare 4+ times annually.
+For United loyalists: The United Club Card provides unmatched value if you transit O'Hare 4+ times annually.
 Nine visits at the $59 day pass rate equals $531—the card pays for itself while offering unlimited access plus 2 free guests.

 Frequently Asked Questions